axelvaldez/radical-companies/_posts/2024/2024-09-25-radical-how-it-evolved.markdown

     The other is for [comunnities: decentralization & transparency].
     And the lat Foundation block is for [practices: experimentation.]">
   </div>
  <p>You are not going to get a demerit or a medal if you do not follow it.
-Although if you are not careful you may have wasted time and end up back in the Fiat system.</p>
+Although if you are not careful you may end up back in the Fiat system.</p>
  <p>If it is working for all co-owners, go with it.
 If it is not, find another solution.</p>

 <h1>And There You Have It</h1>